namesakefyi/namesake.fyi/src/content/posts/note-from-luke.md

 Early last year I began seriously reflecting on my future with Namesake.
 I wanted to ensure that its potential was not limited by my personal skill-set, needs, and responsibilities--so this fall, I decided to step back from running its day-to-day operations.
 As you can imagine, this is not a decision I’ve made lightly, especially at this critical time.
 I’ve poured so much of myself into Namesake, but I feel that I am not the person to take it to the next level, especially as my partner and I embark on a new journey in Oregon (their home state) this fall.

 While I will continue to support from afar, Eva has slowly taken the lead at Namesake, and I’m so grateful for her empathy, creativity, and resistance.
 They are not only a talented and brilliant designer and engineer, but more importantly a truly amazing person.
-I’m so excited about her vision for Namesake’s future (seriously, peek at the sweet [new design](/blog/introducing-namesake).
-She will (re)introduce herself (and Namesake 2.0) properly soon, I’m sure!
+I’m so excited about her vision for Namesake’s future.
+She will (re)introduce herself (and the new Namesake app) properly soon!
 In the meantime, if you want to support Namesake, reach out at [eva@namesake.fyi](mailto:eva@namesake.fyi).

 ## Thank you for everything